Crip-Zone/Winter/README.md

-# Test
+# Winter
-Test theme for Crip Zone
+Winter theme for Crip Zone

-For the SMF version 2.1.3-2.1.6.
+For the SMF version 2.1.4-2.1.6.
 This may or may not work with other version and we take no responsibility if it does not work with other versions.